-You can cover all the bases with Brewtown.
-Unlike the others, this isn’t a brewery – it’s an independent tour that will take you to three breweries in one day and you can do it in either York or Leeds.
+Unlike the others, this isn’t a brewery – Brewtown is an independent tour around three breweries in one day for £70, in either York or Leeds.
 In Leeds, you can see the inner workings of North Brewing Co, Northern Monk and Quirky Ales followed by beer tastings on Saturday afternoon.
-In York, however, it’s a weekday tour and there are three different options for you to choose – the North West route will take you to Rudgate, Yorkshire Heart and Ainsty Ales, on the South East route you’ll visit Brew York, Half Moon and Hop Studio, or you can tour Bad Seed, Brass Castle and Breworks on the Malton route.
-Each tour costs £70 and includes at least three beer samples at each brewery.
+In York, it’s a weekday tour and there are three different options for you to choose, so you can visit everywhere from Rudgate to Bad Seed, with three 1/3s in each.

 Brewtown Brewery Tours, 323 Clifford House, 7-9 Clifford Street, York, North Yorkshire, YO1 9RA.

 How would you like to see how Northern Monk Brew Co. make their award-winning beers with a behind the scenes tour of the Leeds brewery?
 You get to sample three different brews as part of the journey around The Old Flax Store, but that’s just one part of it – they’ll lead you on a detailed journey about their brewing methods, show you how they make their core beers and give you a deep-dive into Northern Monk’s already-illustrious past – all for just £10.

 Northern Monk Brew Co, The Old Flax Store, Marshalls Mill, Marshall Street, Leeds, West Yorkshire, LS11 9YJ.

 Brass Castle Brewery